AlGepe/OmniSnippets_JS/docs/generalTips/marketing/textTips.rst

 **Keep it short and sweet.** Try not to go over **1500 words** — people won't read it.

 **Lastly, brace yourself for feedback.** This calculator might be your baby, but remember that you are creating it to help others.
 Hence, you might receive feedback and changes that you might not agree with.
-Don’t take it personally! **Trust the Marketing Team** 😊 They just want what’s best for your baby.
+Don’t take it personally! **Trust the Marketing Team™** 😊 They just want what’s best for your baby.
 And of course, **they’re open to your feedback too!**

 Making marketing graphics (simple guidelines)
 ---------------------------------------------